monodot/monodot-co-uk/links.md

 ---
 title: Links
 layout: page
-date: 2017-08-31T00:00:00.000Z
 ---

 Here are some links, apps and resources that I like and use on a regular basis.
 I hope you like them too!

 ## My stack (how I run this website)

 - [Jekyll][jek] - This is the static site generator (SSG) that I use to generate the content for this web site.
-It means I can store and version my blog articles in Git, and not have to worry about writing a lot of HTML.
-Recommend it!
+I write my articles as text files in a Git repository, and use Jekyll to build all the HTML pages you see here.

-- [GoAccess](https://goaccess.io/) - This is an open source web server log analyser.
-I use this to produce stats for this website, and others.
-It's easily installed on CentOS.
+- [GoAccess](https://goaccess.io/) - This is an analysis tool for getting stats from web server logs.
+I use this to gather stats for my websites.
+It's very easy to install on CentOS.

-- [Uptime Robot][uptimerobot] - This is a great, super-simple, free tool for monitoring up to 50 websites.
+- [Uptime Robot][uptimerobot] - This is a great, super-simple, SaaS tool with a free tier for monitoring up to 50 websites.
 It alerts me by email when any of my websites are down.
-This is incredibly useful when you're just a solo webmaster, and you don't have time to set up a fancy monitoring solution!
+This is incredibly useful when you're just a solo webmaster, and you don't need to set up a fancy monitoring solution!

+- [MVP CSS][mvpcss] - My blog theme is my own customisation of this very simple CSS stylesheet.
+MVP sets some nice, basic styling to all standard HTML elements, so you don't have to worry about remembering complicated classes and structures.
+Excellent for those of us who weren't blessed with design skills and it means that I can keep all these pages very lightweight and fast.

 ## iOS apps